hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/04_DEG_deseq2.md

 Now, finally we will put all of that inside the `summary()` function.
 This is a fast way of getting overall statistics and deciding whether our threshold is still too liberal or perhaps overly stringent.

-	summary(subset(res_tableOE, padj < padj.cutoff & abs(log2FoldChange) > lfc.cutoff))
+	summary(subset(res_tableOE, padj < padj.cutoff & abs(log2FoldChange) > lfc.cutoff), alpha =0.05)

 Does this reduce our results?
 How many genes are up-regulated and down-regulated at this new threshold?

 We should have a total of 884 genes (682 up-regulated and 202 down-regulated) that are significantly differentially expressed.
 To denote these genes as significant we can add a column in our results table.
-The vector will be a logical vector, where `TRUE` means the gene passes our threshold and `FALSE` means it fails.
+The column will be a logical vector, where `TRUE` means the gene passes our threshold and `FALSE` means it fails.

-	res_tableOE$threshold <- as.logical(res_tableOE$padj < padj.cutoff &
+	threshold <- res_tableOE$padj < padj.cutoff &
-                   abs(res_tableOE$log2FoldChange) > lfc.cutoff)
+                   abs(res_tableOE$log2FoldChange) > lfc.cutoff

+To add this vector to our results table we can use the `$` notation to create the column on the left hand side of the assignment operator, and the assign the vector to it:

+	res_tableOE$threshold <- threshold

 Now we can easily check how many genes are significant by using the `which()` function: